matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 ### ConcurrentHashMap

 - Provides thread safety and memory consistent atomic operations.
-- getOrDefault, forEach, replaceAll, computeIfPresent, computeIfAbsent, compute, merge
+- getOrDefault, forEach, replaceAll, computeIfPresent, computeIfAbsent, compute, merge.
-- ConcurrentMap does not allow null key or value
+- ConcurrentMap does not allow null key or value.

 ## Garbage collectors

-- Serial GC
+- Serial GC :
     - One thread on single CPU.
     - Stop application execution.
-    - Small apps up to 100MB, that do not have low pause time requirements
+    - Small apps up to 100MB, that do not have low pause time requirements.

-- Parallel GC
+- Parallel GC :
     - Multiple threads on multiple CPU.
-    - Faster GC through use multiple CPU
+    - Faster GC through use multiple CPU.
-    - Do not want to stop application, performance of application is key
+    - Do not want to stop application, performance of application is key.

-- Parallel Compaction Collector
+- Parallel Compaction Collector :
     - Parallel GC plus algorithm which reduce GC time.
-Use in app with pause time constraint
+Use in app with pause time constraint.

-- Concurrent Mark-Sweep Collector CMS
+- Concurrent Mark-Sweep Collector CMS :
     - CMS has algorithm which service big collections which results in long pauses.
-    - Reply time is more important than throughput
+    - Reply time is more important than throughput.

-- Garbage first G1 Collector
+- Garbage first G1 Collector :
     - Multi processors machines with vast memory.
     - Server style GC, high time probability and high throughput.
     - Late heap operations Global Marking sre executed parallelly with application thread.